Mămăligă

+Similar dishes are also eaten in Italy, Switzerland, Southern France, Slovenia, Croatia and Brazil, often with the name polenta.

 History

 Historically a peasant food, it was often used as a substitute for bread or even as a staple food in the poor rural areas.
 However, in the last decades it has emerged as an upscale dish available in the finest restaurants.

+Maize was consumed by Romani slaves in Wallachia and Moldavia, as well as Muslim slaves, who were prisoners of war.

 Roman influence

 Historically, porridge is the oldest form of consumption of grains in the whole of humanity, long before the appearance of bread.
 Originally, the seeds used to prepare slurries were very diverse as millet or einkorn.

-Before the introduction of maize in Europe in the 16th century, mămăligă had been made with millet flour, known to the Romans as pulmentum.
+Before the introduction of maize in Europe in the 16th century A.D., mămăligă had been made with millet flour, known to the Romans as pulmentum.

-Corn's introduction in Romania
+Corn's introduction in the Romanian lands

 Maize was introduced into Spain by Hernán Cortés from Mexico in 1530 and spread in Europe in the 16th century.
 Maize (called corn in the United States) requires a good amount of heat and humidity.
 The Danube Valley is one of Europe's regions ideal for growing maize.

 A Hungarian scholar documented the arrival of corn in Timișoara, Banat region, 1692.
 In Transylvania, maize is also called 'cucuruz', which could imply a connection between Transylvanian and Serbian merchants, kukuruz being a Slavic word.
 Some assume it was either Șerban Cantacuzino or Constantin Mavrocordat who introduced corn in Wallachia, Maria Theresa in Transylvania and Constantine Ducas in Moldavia where it is called păpușoi.

 Mămăligă of millet would have been replaced gradually by mămăligă made of corn.
-The corn then become an important food, especially in the fight against famine which prevailed in the 17th and 18th centuries.
+Corn then became an important food, especially in the fight against famine, which prevailed in the 17th and 18th centuries.

 Historian Nicolae Iorga noted that farmers of the Romanian Principalities had grown corn since the early-to-mid-17th century.

-Etienne Ignace Raicevich, a Republic of Ragusa Ragusan consul of the Napoleonic Empire to Bucharest in the third quarter of the 18th century, wrote that corn was introduced only da poco tempo (recently).
+Etienne Ignace Raicevich, a Ragusan consul of Napoleonic France to Bucharest in the fourth quarter of the 18th century, wrote that corn was introduced only da poco tempo (recently).

-In an edition of Larousse, the French dictionary, in the Danubian principalities, the existence of corn-based mămăligă dates from 1873. mamaligma s. f.
-Boiled corn meal.